 To report an outage, call

-In May 2018, more than $5 million will circle back to Blue Ridge Energy members through either a credit on your bill or check thanks to a benefit called capital credits.
+On May 4, 2018, more than $5 million circled back to Blue Ridge Energy members through either a credit on their bill or check thanks to a benefit called capital credits.
 (Members qualifying for a refund of $35 or more received a check and those qualifying for less saw a credit applied to their electric account in May.
 Members new to Blue Ridge Energy as of 2018 will be eligible for capital credit refunds beginning in 2019.)